B2B vs DTC Fulfillment: Key Operational Differences for Ecommerce Brands

 - How do you manage retailer-specific prep and labeling?

-- Can you support ASN and routing compliance needs?
+- Can you support ASN and routing compliance requirements?

-- What controls exist to prevent chargeback-causing errors?
+- What controls exist to prevent the errors that cause chargebacks?

 ### Ask About Returns and Exceptions